Jahannam: Seven levels

-A large number of hadith about Muhammad's tour of hell during the miʿrāj, describe the various sinners and their torments.
-A summary of the uppermost level of hell, "reserved for deadly sins" and "subdivided into fourteen mansions, one close above the other, and each is a place of punishment for a different sin", was done by Asin Palacios:
+A summary of the uppermost level of hell, "reserved for deadly sins" and "subdivided into fourteen mansions, one close above the other, and each is a place of punishment for a different sin", was done by Asin Palacios.

 The first mansion is an ocean of fire comprising seventy lesser seas, and on the shore of each sea stands a city of fire.
 In each city are seventy thousand dwellings; in each dwelling, seventy thousand coffins of fire, the tombs of men and women, who, stung by snakes and scorpions, shriek in anguish.
 These wretches, the Keeper enlightens Mahomet, were tyrants.

 In the second mansion beings with blubber lips writhe under the red-hot forks of demons, while serpents enter their mouths and eat their bodies from within.
 These are faithless guardians, devoured now by serpents even as they once devoured the inheritances committed to their trust.
 Lower down usurers stagger about, weighed down by the reptiles in their bellies.
 Further, shameless women hang by the hair that they had exposed to the gaze of man.
 Still further down liars and slanderers hang by their tongues from red-hot hooks lacerating their faces with nails of copper.
 Those who neglected the rites of prayer and ablution are now monsters with the head of dogs and the bodies of swine and are the food of serpents.
 In the next mansion drunkards suffer the torture of raging thirst, which demons affect to quench with cups of a liquid fire that burns their entrails.
 Still lower, hired mourners and professional women singers hang head downwards and howl with pain as devils cut their tongues with burning shears.
-Adulterers are punished in a cone-shaped furnace... and their shrieks are drowned by the curses of their fellow damned at the stench of their putrid flesh.
+Adulterers are punished in a cone-shaped furnace ... and their shrieks are drowned by the curses of their fellow damned at the stench of their putrid flesh.
 In the next mansion unfaithful wives hang by their breasts, their hands tied to their necks.
 Undutiful children are tortured in a fire by fiends with red-hot forks.
 Lower down, shackled in collars of fire, are those who failed to keep their word.
 Murderers are being knifed by demons in endless expiation of their crime.
 Lastly, in the fourteenth and lowest mansion of the first storey, are being crucified on burning pillars those who failed to keep the rule of prayer; as the flames devour them, their flesh is seen gradually to peel off their bones.